brandinho/brandinho.github.io/_posts/2018-11-18-genetic-algorithm.md

 ### Initialization

 To begin the process, we need to initialize our population of agents.
-We sample the initial neural network weights from a normal distribution with a scaling factor outlined outlined in [Glorot and Bengio's paper](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf):
+We sample the initial neural network weights from a normal distribution with a scaling factor outlined in [Glorot and Bengio's paper](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf):

 $$Var[W^i] = \frac{2}{n_i + n_{i+1}}$$